clintwilson/dgwg/DGWG-Charter.md

 The Definitions and Glossary Working Group shall coordinate with, and seek guidance from, the following other CA/Browser Forum Chartered Working Groups, as needed or applicable:

 * Code Signing Certificate Working Group;
+* Network Security Working Group;
-* S/MIME Certificate Working Group; and
+* Server Certificate Working Group; and
-* Server Certificate Working Group.
+* S/MIME Certificate Working Group.

 The Definitions and Glossary Working Group may coordinate with, or seek guidance from, other CA/Browser Forum Chartered Working Groups or Subcommittees as deemed appropriate by the Working Group.